melaniihariono/CenterNet-Visdrone/README.md

 - **Easy to use:** We provide user friendly testing API and webcam demos.

-# A METHOD FOR PERFORMANCE IMPROVEMENT OF IMBALANCE UAV DATASET-BASED ON OBJECT DETECTION (PROPOSE METHOD)
+# A Method for Performance Improvement of Imbalance UAV Dataset-Based on Object Detection (proposed method)

 ## Abstract